Wrap an agent with firma run

 What does and does not pass through

-Section titled “What does and does not pass through”Inside the sandbox, the agent sees:
+Section titled “What does and does not pass through”On structural backends, the agent sees:

 - A loopback interface where only